OswaldHe/HMT-pytorch/README.md

 Multi-gpu and multi-node training with Horovod is supported.
 APEX is used for FP16 and mixed-precision training.
 Sparse Attention from [DeepSpeed](https://www.deepspeed.ai/tutorials/sparse-attention/) is used.

-BERT model supports such additional features as pre-attention layer norm, sparse attention, relative position embeddings.
+BERT model supports such additional features as pre-attention layer norm, sparse attention, relative position and rotary embeddings.

 T5 and BERT pre-training is implemented in `run_(model_type)_pretraining.py` scripts.